MCP-Geo

 geocode_with_details

-- Returns additional data such as bounding boxes and detailed address info when supported by the geocoder.
+- Similar to geocode_location but returns additional data such as bounding boxes and more detailed address info, if supported by the geocoder.

 geocode_multiple_locations

-- Accepts a list of address strings and returns results for each.
+- Accepts a list of address strings and returns a list of geocoding results (lat/lon/address) for each address.

 reverse_geocode_multiple_locations